Physics-regularized neural network of the ideal-MHD solution operator in Wendelstein 7-X configurations: Results

 Given a quantity of interest $y \in \real^K$, the \gls{mape} measures the average relative deviation of ground truth with respect to predicted values for that quantity.
 Using the same notation as for the \gls{rmse}, the \gls{mape} on $y$ is:

-To further investigate the model accuracy, and to validate its use in downstream applications, \cref{sec:optimization} shows the a posteriori optimization of \gls{W7X} coil currents to search for ideal-\gls{MHD} unstable and improved fast particles confinement configurations.
-In this task, the model replaces a traditional non-linear ideal-\gls{MHD} solver (\eg, \gls{VMEC}) in solving free-boundary equilibria.
+To further investigate the model accuracy, and to validate its use in downstream applications, \cref{sec:optimization} shows the a posteriori optimization of \gls{W7X} coil currents to search for ideal-\gls{MHD} unstable and improved fast particle confinement configurations.
+In this task, the model replaces a traditional non-linear ideal-\gls{MHD} code (\eg, \gls{VMEC}) in constructing free-boundary equilibria.

 The results of the model on the test set are now presented.
 Because of the adopted finite differences scheme, numerical noise affects quantities that rely on the radial derivative of $(R, \lambda, Z)$ at the magnetic axis and on the nearest flux surface ; those values are invalid.
 A note is present in the caption of all affected figures.